-- 2. No more than 30% of rehabilitation costs can fund required General Property Improvements, (non-Life, Safety, Health, or Code Requirements). - 3.
-A Capital Needs Assessment (CNA) must be provided by an unrelated Professional CNA provider to include a unit by unit breakdown and budget at time of application.
+- 12. No more than 30% of rehabilitation costs can fund required General Property Improvements, (non-Life, Safety, Health, or Code Requirements). - 13.
+A Capital Needs Assessment (CNA) must be provided by unaffiliated third party, such as a licensed architect or engineer, and must include a unit by unit breakdown and budget at time of application.
+The CNA must conform with the requirements of the Uniform Physical Condition Standards checklist in Attachment "J".
+The quality of rehabilitation work performed must meet the Rehabilitation Standards Detail identified in Attachment "J".
 The CNA must include an estimate of the remaining useful life of major systems and estimates of replacement costs.
-Major systems include: structural support, roofing, cladding, weather proofing (windows, doors, siding, gutters), plumbing, electrical and heating, ventilations, and air conditioning.
+Major systems include: structural support, roofing, cladding, weather proofing (windows, doors, siding, gutters), plumbing, electrical and heating, ventilations, and air conditioning. - a.
 The assessment should include an opinion as to the proposed budget for recommended improvements and should identify critical building systems or components that have reached or exceeded their expected useful lives.
 The Project's on-site work and rehabilitation budget must not exceed 110% of the CNA proposed budget for recommended improvements.
-Rehabilitation may include adding rooms outside the existing walls of a structure, but adding a housing unit is considered new construction.
+Rehabilitation may include adding rooms outside the existing walls of a structure, but adding a housing unit is considered new construction. - b.
 The Assessment should also include a projection of recurring probable expenditures for significant systems and components impacting use and tenancy, which are not considered operation or maintenance expenses, to determine the appropriate replacement reserve deposits on a per unit per year basis.
 The assessment should examine and analyze the following: